muppet9010/Factorio-Single-Train-Unit/README.md

 Incompatible Mods
 ============

 I have not blocked any other mods unless they hard break this mod.
-As while they won't work with the single train units added by this mod, they will still work with other types of trains and wagons.
+As while some won't work with the single train units added by this mod, they will still work with other types of trains and wagons.
 All train related mods with known issues or no effect are listed below with details.

 *Bulk Rail Loader*
 At present the Bulk Rail Loader can't work with the single train units as the Bulk Rail Loader only tries to take cargo items from one end of the wagon, which is a locomotive in the single train units case.
 This has been raised with the mod author to see if there's a solution. https://mods.factorio.com/mod/railloader/discussion/5f59068dab70d5cb80c7e723